pybricks/pybricks.github.io/_posts/2024-05-30-control-the-duplo-train.md

 ## Building instructions

-This example uses the SPIKE Essential set (45345) for inspiration, but you should be able to do this project with any LEGO set with similar motors and sensors.
+This example uses the {% include setlink.html id=45345 %} set for inspiration,
+but you should be able to do this project with any LEGO set with similar motors and sensors.

 Click the image below to download the instructions.